-- 1. Applicability: The use of I/A technology is required in the following circumstances: - a. for flows greater than 600 GPD. - b. for nitrogen credit applications (these are only allowed by request in limited circumstances in Truro). - c. for upgrade of certain non-conforming systems as determined by the Board of Health. - d. for upgrades of previously approved systems that exceed current nitrogen loading standards of 110 gpd/10,000sf of lot area. - e. in certain cases where a variance is required and circumstances support the use of I/A to mitigate the environmental impact of the proposed system, as determined by the Board of Health. - 2.
-Standards: - a.
-In the circumstances described above, the I/A System shall be designed to achieve/produce no greater than 19 mg/l total nitrogen (TN) concentration in the effluent by using the secondary treatment achieved with an approved innovative/alternative (I/A) septic system. - b.
-I/A Systems shall be tested and reported on a quarterly basis, unless approved for reduced testing in accordance with O&M requirements, by means of obtaining an effluent sample from the distribution box or pump chamber to determine if the system meets the post-treatment standard of less than 19 mg/l total nitrogen.
+- 1).
+Applicability: The use of I/A technology is required in the following circumstances: - a) for flows greater than 600 GPD; - b) for nitrogen credit applications (these are only allowed by request in limited circumstances in Truro); - c) for upgrade of certain non-conforming systems as determined by the Board of Health; - d) for upgrades of previously approved systems that exceed current nitrogen loading standards of 110 gpd/10,000sf of lot area; - e) in certain cases where a variance is required and circumstances support the use of I/A to mitigate the environmental impact of the proposed system, as determined by the Board of Health.

+2.Standards:

+- a) In the circumstances described above, the I/A System shall be designed to achieve/produce no greater than 19 mg/l total nitrogen (TN) concentration in the effluent by using the secondary treatment achieved with an approved innovative/alternative (I/A) septic system.
+At least 1 lab test showing TN shall be submitted annually to the Health department. - b) Any existing facility with a design flow greater than 600 gpd shall be designed to achieve/produce no greater than 19 mg/l total nitrogen concentration in the effluent by using secondary treatment achieved with an approved innovative/alternative (I/A) septic system that complies with the requirements of this Section VI.
+At least 1 lab test showing TN shall be submitted annually to the Health department. - c) I/A Systems shall be tested and reported on a quarterly basis in accordance with O&M requirements, by means of obtaining an effluent sample from the distribution box or pump chamber to determine if the system meets the post-treatment standard of less than 19 mg/l total nitrogen.
 The results of such evaluations shall be submitted to the Board of Health within forty-eight hours of receipt thereof.